 The TÜV SÜD Industrie Service GmbH successfully audited the NHS+ procedure under laboratory conditions.

 A laboratory test offered successful evidence of the decomposition of heating oil, raw oil and the solvent tetrachloroethylene (PERC) in various kinds of soil.Test soils were pure sand, a sand-clay mix and humous topsoil.
-The MOG AG was certified by inspectors’ test that the “novel and trendsetting procedure is suitable for the fast and very effective decomposition of hydrocarbons.”
+The inspectors certified that the “novel and trendsetting procedure is suitable for the fast and very effective decomposition of hydrocarbons.”

 The procedure, referred to as “super oxidation,” uses commercially available and naturally degradable chemicals such as diluted active substances of soda and peroxide to dissolve hydrocarbons (e.g., various oils) in contaminated soils.
 The only end products that result from the degradation of the hydrocarbons are water, oxygen and a natural carbonate.
 No CO2 is released in the process.